Frozen II (2019)

-Frozen II: Great Visuals, Unremarkable Script, And That Disappointing Trope
+Frozen II: Great Visuals, Unremarkable Script, & that Disappointing Trope

 By: Domonique Cox-Salberg

 After a six-year hiatus—Frozen II did not live up to its predecessor or other Disney movies.
-Months after its release, I found myself returning to the first Frozen to play Elsa’s brilliant and flashy “Let it go” sequence to be reminded of why the franchise is so beloved and as for me, well-liked.
-It may be unpopular, but the story of Elsa and Anna in part II is substandard compared to the powerhouse Disney classics such as The Lion King, and The Little Mermaid.
+Months after its release, I found myself returning to the first Frozen to play Elsa’s brilliant and flashy “Let it go” sequence to be reminded of why the franchise is so beloved and, as for me, well-liked.
+It may be an unpopular opinion, but Elsa and Anna’s story in part II is substandard compared to the powerhouse Disney classics such as The Lion King and The Little Mermaid.
 Nevertheless, it has garnered similar, if not more, adoration and success.
-Which I believe is mostly due to its catchy melodies, the technical artistry, and familiar Disney aesthetic.
+Which I believe is mostly due to its catchy melodies, technical artistry, and familiar Disney aesthetic.

 Quick jump to the following sections:

 Like so, we are left with a gorgeous movie, catchy but not great songs, and a weak story.
 Unlike the subversive take on sisterhood, acceptance, and courage demonstrated in the first film, we were granted another Pocahontas-esque plot: a white culture scheming and inciting violence upon a native people to exploit their land for gain.
 Then, there is the white-savior trope to be discussed later, a dull, empty, and anti-climactic plot that became a movie about how divine and dazzling Elsa’s powers are with little to no depth.
 Consequently, the Frozen sequel was surprisingly disappointing, coming from such amazing Disney creators and charming voice actors.

 The Good: Impeccable Technical Artistry